stefanzweifel/laravel-phpinsights-action/README.md

 ### Usage

-This action doesn't install composer dependencies on it's own and doesn't contain a `phpinsights` binary.
+This Action doesn't install composer dependencies on it's own and doesn't contain a `phpinsights` binary.

 It's therefore required that `phpinsights` is set as a dependency in your project and that another Action installs the composer dependencies.